IIIF/api/source/presentation/4.0/model.md

 #### Lights
 {: #Light}

 It is necessary for there to be a Light within a Scene that illuminates the objects.
 If no Light is provided by the Scene's description, then the client _MUST_ provide default lighting.
+Light is an abstract class and _MUST NOT_ be instantiated directly.

 This specification does not define other aspects of Lights, such as the rate of decay of the intensity of the light over a distance, the maximum range of the light, or the penumbra of a cone.
 Implementation of these aspects is client-dependent.

-The specification defines four types of Light, below.
+The specification defines four types, or subclasses, of Light below.

 __Properties__<br/>
 All Lights _MUST_ have the following properties: [type](#type).<br/><br/>